We Are Not Just Another Denomination

 Giving as We Prosper

 We do not take up a collection every time we meet, but only on the first day of the week as we have in the example in 1 Corinthians 16:1-2.
-Should you attend our Sunday service when the collection basket is passed through the entire assembly you are not expected to give.
+Should you attend our Sunday service when the collection basket is passed, you are not expected to give.
 This is the responsibility of our members, not our guests.

 Please Come and Worship with Us!